 VRBO offers a similar service with their Premier Hosts.
 Premier Hosts consistently provide great experiences for their guests.
 When you see Premier Host on a property, you can feel more confident about the property description, photos, and amenities.

 Ratings are great for when you are searching for potential properties.
 But when one catches your eye, head straight to the reviews to find out more.
 Reviews aren’t just great for finding out more about the experience of staying at the property.
 They usually reveal little pieces of information that may not feature in the listing.

-Another important factor to take into consideration when booking Airbnbs for a multi-generational vacation, is the location of the property.
+Another important factor to take into consideration when booking vacations for a large family group, is the location of the property.
 When searching for properties, it is possible to narrow down the country, town, city or a specific area on their map.
 If you know exactly where you want to stay, you can narrow it down a neighborhood.

 When looking at a property on the site, the map features public transport stations as well as location.
 This is a great feature if you don’t plan on driving, and you want great transportation options.

 6. Amenities and facilities

 When it comes to amenities and facilities, make sure to check the options listed in the filters.
 Next, put a wishlist together so you can easily find the best property for a large group.